ProDotaTrY/ghostcb/trunk/ghost cb readme.txt

 *** In game lobby:

-!start				starts the game after current number of players are pinged and spoofchecked.
+!normalcountdown on|off		uses either the WC3 standard countdown or GHost's traditional countdown !start						starts the game after current number of players are pinged and spoofchecked.
 The countdown will abort automatically if a player leaves.
 !startn						starts the game immediately with no countdowns or delays.
 !start now					alias to !startn

 *** In game: